davep/textual-canvas/docs/source/guide.md

 The canvas widget provides a number of methods for drawing on it.

+!!! note

+    All coordinates used when drawing are relative to the top left corner of the canvas.

 ### Drawing a single pixel

 Use [`set_pixel`][textual_canvas.canvas.Canvas.set_pixel] to set the colour